 In the event of dissolution of the school, all parents will be notified in writing.
 AHCS will offer advice in the placing of students in alternate education settings.
-The Board, after seeking legal counsel, will facilitate the transition.

 B. Payment of Creditors

 The Corporation will pay or adequately provide for the debts and obligations of the Corporation, pursuant to Sections 30-3-114 and 30-3-115 of Idaho Code.